Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games: Payoff Matrix Design

 Recall $\mathbb O$ given as in \eqref{eq:q_dynamics_stationry_points}.
 For $(q^\ast, x^\ast) \in \mathbb O$ satisfying

 with $p^\ast = G q^\ast$, let us assign $\theta = x^\ast$ for \eqref{eq:feedback_model_b}.
 We can establish the following lemma. \begin{lemma} If the dynamic game model \eqref{eq:feedback_model_a} is $\delta$-antipassive, then given that $q(t), \, t \geq 0$ is bounded, the state $(q(t), x(t))$ of the closed-loop model \eqref{eq:feedback_model} converges to $\mathbb S$.
-Also $(q^\ast, x^\ast)$ is the equilibrium state of \eqref{eq:feedback_model} for all $\eta > 0$. \mbox{~~} $\square$ \end{lemma}
+Also $(q^\ast, x^\ast)$ is the equilibrium state of \eqref{eq:feedback_model} for all $\eta > 0$. \end{lemma}

 The proof of the lemma is given in Appendix.
 Resorting to Lemma~\ref{lemma:convergence_result}, to meet the requirements (R1) and (R2), we need to construct the payoff matrix $G$ such a way that \eqref{eq:feedback_model_a} becomes $\delta$-antipassive and $(q^\ast, x^\ast) \in \mathbb O$ minimizing $c(q)$ is an equilibrium state of \eqref{eq:feedback_model}.
 The following theorem states the technical conditions on $G$ that ensure (R1) and (R2).
-To state the theorem, we define a mapping $g: \mathbb R_+^m \to \mathbb R_+^n$ for which for any $q$ in $\mathbb R_+^m$, the mapping $g$ maps $q$ to $y = g(q)$ satisfying $\mathcal F(q,y) = w$.\footnote{We remark that $g(q)$ does not necessarily belong to $\mathbb X_M$.
-We interpret $g(q)$ has the strategy profile that attains the equilibrium state for any given $q$ when there is no limit on the population mass $M$.} The statement of the theorem holds if such a continuously differentiable $g$ exists.
+To state the theorem, we define a continuously differentiable mapping $g: \mathbb R_+^m \to \mathbb R_+^n$ that maps any $q \in \mathbb R_+^m$ to $y = g(q)$ satisfying $\mathcal F(q,y) = w$.\footnote{We remark that $g(q)$ does not necessarily belong to $\mathbb X_M$.
+We interpret $g(q)$ has the strategy profile that attains the equilibrium state for a given $q$ when there is no limit on the population mass $M$.} The statement of the theorem holds if such $g$ exists.

 \begin{theorem} Let us define